 Water damage is one of the most common causes of home insurance claims.
-According to ISO, Water damage claims are the second largest frequent insurance claim, following wind and hail damage.
-The percentage of claims due to water damage is also increasing, while other causes of damage have stayed fairly consistent or even decreased.
-It's no wonder people have a lot of questions about water damage and what is covered on home insurance, and why things, like "gradual damage" are not covered.
+According to the Insurance Services Office (ISO), water damage claims are the second largest frequent insurance claim, after wind and hail damage.
+Claims due to water damage affect 1 in 50 homeowners each year.
+It's no wonder people have a lot of questions about it.
+For instance, what is covered under your homeowner's insurance, and why are things such as "gradual damage" not covered?

 Things get even more complicated when we look at the exceptions.
-Here's a review of some water damage claims situations to help you understand, you can click on any of the links to get more information on a specific type of coverage.
+Here's a review of some water damage claims to show you what kinds of water damage will or will not be covered by home insurance.

-There are many types of water damage that may be covered or excluded on a home policy such as:
+There are many types of water damage that a home policy may cover, such as:

 - Sewer backup or water backup

-- Is water damage from a leaking roof covered by insurance?
+- Is water damage from a leaking roof covered?

-The answer to whether these are covered or not depend on the source of the damage, the type of policy you have and if the water damage is accidental and sudden or gradual.
+The answer to whether these are covered or not depends on the source of the damage, the type of policy you have, and whether the water damage is accidental and sudden, or gradual.

-Gradual damage is when something happens slowly over time and causes damage to your property.
-Gradual damage due to water damage is a common problem when it comes to insurance claims.
+Gradual damage occurs when something causes damage to your home slowly over time.
+Gradual water damage is a common problem when it comes to making insurance claims.